Zenodo

 Zenodo is a huge archive and database.
 Everyone can find various research outputs on a specific topic from the perspective of different disciplines.

 Anyone with research output may deposit it (e.g. articles, datasets, images, posters, software).
 Zenodo accepts large files (up to 50GB) without format restriction.
-The data is assigned a Digital Object Identifier (DOI), which means that you do not need to publish in a journal in order to obtain a unique and permanent DOI, which makes your publication more easily citable according to international standards.
-Other features are very helpful for researchers: flexible licensing and accessibility, long-term storage, automatic integration in reporting for European Commission-funded projects via OpenAIRE.
+The data is assigned a Digital Object Identifier (DOI), which means that you do not need to publish in a journal to obtain a unique and permanent DOI, which makes your publication more easily citable according to international standards.
+Other features are very helpful for researchers: flexible licensing and accessibility, long-term storage, and automatic integration in reporting for European Commission-funded projects via OpenAIRE.

 How can I use Zenodo and what are its benefits?